-- 7. The applicant is advised that to comply with the condition relating to the protection of trees, the measures should be in accordance with British Standard BS 5837:2012 ""Trees in relation to design, demolition and construction Recommendations"". - Public footpath numbers M335 and M337 passes close to the site.
-Care should be taken, particularly during construction works, to ensure that this route is kept open at all times. - 8.
-All public rights of way must remain open and available for public use at all times unless closed by legal order, so must not be obstructed by parked vehicles or by materials during works. - If it is proposed to temporarily close any public right of way during works then an application for a Traffic Regulation Order must be made to Warwickshire County Council's Rights of Way team well in advance. - · Any disturbance or alteration to the surface of any public right of way requires the prior authorisation of Warwickshire County Council's Rights of Way team, as does the installation of any new gate or other structure on the public right of way. - 9.
-Attention is drawn to the Warwickshire County Council LLFA's SUDS Guidance for solar farms.
-Filter drains or trenches, should be incorporated into the scheme beneath each panel drip edge to capture run-off, aid infiltration, and minimise any erosion.
-Care should be taken to ensure that water infiltrates as close to where it lands, and such filter drains or trenches should not accelerate the transfer of water across the site.
-Consideration therefore needs to be given to the inclusion of geo-textiles to prevent ingress of fine sediment as set out in the SUDS Manual (CIRIA C753) at graphic 13.3. - 10.
-The applicant's attention is drawn to The Town and Country Planning (Fees for Applications, Deemed Applications, Requests and Site Visits) (England) Regulations 2012, which requires that any written request for compliance of a planning condition(s) shall be accompanied by a fee of £116.
-Although the Local Planning Authority will endeavour to discharge all conditions within 21 days of receipt of your written request, legislation allows a period of 8 weeks, and therefore this timescale should be borne in kind when programming development. - 11.
+- 11. The applicant is advised that to comply with the condition relating to the protection of trees, the measures should be in accordance with British Standard BS 5837:2012 "Trees in relation to design, demolition and construction Recommendations". - Public footpath numbers M335 and M337 passes close to the site.
+Care should be taken, particularly during construction works, to ensure that this route is kept open at all times. - 12.
+All public rights of way must remain open and available for public use at all times unless closed by legal order, so must not be obstructed by parked vehicles or by materials during works.

+If it is proposed to temporarily close any public right of way during works then an application for a Traffic Regulation Order must be made to Warwickshire County Council's Rights of Way team well in advance.

+Any disturbance or alteration to the surface of any public right of way requires the prior authorisation of Warwickshire County Council's Rights of Way team, as does the installation of any new gate or other structure on the public right of way.

+- 13. The applicant's attention is drawn to The Town and Country Planning (Fees for Applications, Deemed Applications, Requests and Site Visits) (England) Regulations 2012, which requires that any written request for compliance of a planning condition(s) shall be accompanied by a fee of £116.
+Although the Local Planning Authority will endeavour to discharge all conditions within 21 days of receipt of your written request, legislation allows a period of 8 weeks, and therefore this timescale should be borne in kind when programming development. - 14.
 The applicant is encouraged to ensure that any demolition, construction works and deliveries do not cause nuisance to neighbouring properties and their occupiers.
-It is recommended that works are restricted to between 0800 and 1800 hours on weekdays, and 0800 and 1300 hours on Saturdays, with no demolition, construction works and deliveries on Sundays or recognised public holidays. - 12.
+It is recommended that works are restricted to between 0800 and 1800 hours on weekdays, and 0800 and 1300 hours on Saturdays, with no demolition, construction works and deliveries on Sundays or recognised public holidays. - 15.
 Before carrying out any work, you are advised to contact Cadent Gas about the potential proximity of the works to gas infrastructure.
 It is a developer's responsibility to contact Cadent Gas prior to works commencing.
-Applicants and developers can contact Cadent at plantprotection@cadentgas.com prior to carrying out work, or call 0800 688 588 - 13.
-The scheme referred to in Condition 9 shall: - i) demonstrate that the surface water system is designed in accordance with ""The SUDS Manual"" CIRIS Report C753 - ii) demonstrate detailed design (plans, network details and calculations) in support of any surface water drainage scheme including details of any attenuation system and outfall arrangement.
-Calculations should demonstrate the performance of the designed system for a range of return periods and storm durations inclusive of the 1 in 1 year, 1 in 2 year, 1 in 30 year, I in 100 year and 1 in 100 year plus climate change return periods. - iii) provide plans and details showing the allowance for exceedance flow and overland flow routing.
-Overland flow routing should look to reduce the impact of the exceedance event.

-iv) provide details for the mitigation of how surface water flows may affect the existing ground conditions at the site.
+Applicants and developers can contact Cadent at plantprotection@cadentgas.com prior to carrying out work, or call 0800 688 588